SIST EN 16808:2020

 Petroleum, petrochemical and natural gas industries - Safety of machineries - Manual elevators

-This European Standard specifies general safety requirements for the design, testing and production of manually operated elevators.
-The requirements are applicable for on- and off-shore applications of such elevators in the petroleum and petrochemical industries, and are in accordance with EU legislation.
+This document specifies general safety requirements for the design, testing and production of manually operated elevators.
+The requirements are applicable for on- and off-shore applications of such elevators in the petroleum and petrochemical industries.

-This European Standard does not cover any other type of elevator.
+This document does not cover any other type of elevator.
 It is not applicable to the following types of products:

 - lifting nubbins;